 To discuss areas of potential collaboration, where Oxford, McGill and ZNZ research teams present their own data and showcase their own research capabilities.
 The maximum amount that can be requested for a workshop is C$10,000 or the equivalent in £GB/SFr.

-- Call for Pilot Projects and Workshops Announced: Monday, 30 April 2018
+- Call for Pilot Projects and Workshops Announced:1 December 2018

 - Earliest Start Date: TBA